janet-lang/pkgs/CONTRIBUTING.md

   * `:repo` from which users could clone code.
   * `:dependencies` field is optional but must be present if it depends on other packages.
-* Add package License, preferably in the LICENSE file in the root of the project.
+* Add package license, preferably in a `LICENSE` file in the root of the project.